nicky124/nicky124.github.io/_posts/2020-01-31-Data_Hub_APIs.md

 layout: post
 title: Cefas Data Hub APIs
 #subtitle: Excerpt from Soulshaping by Jeff Brown
-bigimg: /img/path.jpg
+#bigimg: /img/path.jpg
 tags: [data, data.cefas.co.uk, API, r]
 ---

 This post is about accessing data from the Cefas Data Hub.
-I'm by no means an expert in APIs, but I've figured out a fairly rudimentary ways to get data off it, which might help some people inside or outside of Cefas.
+I'm by no means an expert in APIs, but I've been using this code for years without issue.
 Feel free to use and adapt this as you wish.

 ### Terminology